papaj2139/FileExaminer/README.md

 - The script will display the progress and estimated time remaining during the scan.
 - If no options are specified, the script will perform a full scan by default and display the top 10 largest files and folders.
-- It uses more CPU and RAM (about 500 MB of RAM per 1,500,000 files) than it uses disk space.
-An SSD is recommended for optimal performance.
+- It uses more CPU and RAM than it uses disk.
+Still an SSD is recommended for optimal performance.
 - The history.log files can become very large, up to 25000 times the code size.
 It is optional.

 ## License